Under 2 hours

 - If you push the handle down to slow the water to trickle or turn it off, it’s a compression faucet.
 Repairing those uses a different process than the one described here.

 - If you turn the handle to slow the flow, it's a cartridge faucet.

 You’ll know for sure which type you have when you take the faucet apart.
 Use this guide if you find a plastic cylinder inside the faucet.

 - One-handled faucets come in cartridge, ceramic disk or ball types.

 - Two-handled faucets are cartridge or compression faucets.

 Shut Off the Water

-Before you replace the bathroom faucet cartridge, make sure there’s no water flowing.
+Make sure there’s no water flowing before replacing a sink’s faucet cartridge.
 Follow these steps to shut off the water supply to your sink: